 James has completed several demanding challenges since his retirement that have been documented both on screen and in his written accounts.
 From late 2005 to the beginning of 2006, James and his friend, Ben Fogle, completed The Race Across the Atlantic, where they placed first.
 The experience was documented in the BBC show Through Hell and High Water, and the pair wrote a book about the race, titled The Crossing: Conquering the Atlantic in the World’s Toughest Rowing Race.

 “Placed first in what is considered to be the Toughest Row in the World”

-Only two years later in 2008, James paired up with Ben Fogle again, this time alongside Dr Ed Coats, in order to take part in the gruelling Amundsen Omega3 South Pole Race, which they successfully completed.
-This adventure was also broadcast on the BBC in 5 1 hour, prime-time Sunday night programmes, On Thin Ice.
+Only two years later in 2008, James paired up with Ben Fogle again, this time alongside Dr Ed Coats, to take part in the gruelling Amundsen Omega3 South Pole Race, which they successfully completed.
+This adventure was also broadcast on the BBC in 5 1 hour, prime-time Sunday night programmes, and was called On Thin Ice.
 Again, James wrote about this experience in his book, Race to the Pole.

 James is leading the Policy Exchange’s work on obesity and physical activity and has been heavily involved in their report calling for sugary drinks to be taxed as part of a series of measures to combat rising levels of obesity.
 Following this, James appeared in The Secret Plan to Save Fat Britain: Channel 4 Dispatches.